Acaraú

 Acaraú (also Acarahú) is a municipality in the Ceará state of Brazil.
 The city lies on the Acaraú River near the northern Atlantic coast.
 In 2020 the population was estimated at 63,104.
 The municipality is a major producer of Brazilian lobster and its economy depends heavily on fishing, agriculture and cattle breeding.

-Historically, Acaraú was known as Acaracu until 19 September 1882.
+Etymology

+The origin of the toponym "Acaraú" is indigenous, with at least two hypotheses regarding its meaning:

+It may be the result of the fusion of acará (heron) and hu (water), thus meaning "river of herons" (according to Paulinho Nogueira); however, Silveira Bueno translates acará as cará or cascudo (a type of fish) and u or y as water or river, therefore "river of the cará."
+This interpretation also seems to align with Navarro.